 Let’s say you own a yoga studio, and you have four teachers on staff.
 You have workers’ compensation insurance for them and you’ve followed all the guidelines in your state.
 If one of your teachers gets injured while teaching, she can file a workers’ comp claim and depending on the policy, receive medical coverage and/or coverage for her lost wages during her leave of absence.
 If she disagrees with your insurance provider’s assessment of her benefits, she can bring her claim to workers’ comp court.
 It would be very unlikely for you to be targeted in the case, unless an intentional act or omission on your part was the direct cause of the teacher’s injury.

-Does a Subcontractor Need Workers Compensation Insurance from Me as an Independent Contractor?
+Does a Subcontractor Need Workers Compensation Insurance from an Independent Contractor?

 Workers compensation usually applies when hiring subcontractors.
 Here’s why:

 Let’s say you own a cleaning business, and you don’t have coverage for yourself because in your state, workers compensation for contractors is not a requirement.
 One day, you hire an extra cleaner for a big job, and he falls down a staircase he’s vacuuming.
 You may have asked him for proof of insurance before you hired him, but let’s say you didn’t.
 If the cleaner is an independent contractor and doesn’t have coverage for himself, he may be entitled to file a claim against you.
 It doesn’t happen often, because the subcontractor would have to prove that the injury was directly caused by their working for you and by your negligence.
 But it is a possibility that would be very time-consuming and possibly expensive to resolve in court.
 This would also be true for a painter, a sander, or a driver.
 Anyone you hire to work for your company might be eligible for workers’ comp benefits from your company.

 Do Contractors Need Workers Compensation From Their Employers?